How India loves: An online forum counters hate by celebrating love across social boundaries

 What’s common between these couples?
-Bakhtawar Master and S Venkataraman.
+Bakhtawar Master and S Venkatraman.
 Maria Manjil and Sandeep Jain.
 Rupa and Razi Abdi.

-Master, a Parsi woman, fell in love with and married Venkataraman, a Hindu Tamilian, in 1958 against the wishes of her family.
+Master, a Parsi woman, fell in love with and married Venkatraman, a Hindu Tamilian, in 1958 against the wishes of her family.
 The story of Jain marrying the Catholic Manjil in 1998 is no different, as is the marriage of Rupa Abdi, born in a Hindu Brahmin family, with Razi Abdi, a Shia Muslim.

-Drawing attention to these stories is the India Love Project, an online forum launched in October by journalists Priya Ramani and Samar Halarnkar, along with writer Niloufer Venkataraman.
+Drawing attention to these stories is the India Love Project, an online forum launched in October by journalists Priya Ramani and Samar Halarnkar, along with writer Niloufer Venkatraman.
 It brings together first-person accounts of love and marriage across the faultlines of religion and caste on Instagram and Facebook.
 Some stories are told by the children, even grandchildren, of the couples.

 The impetus to launch the project came from the renewed focus on “love jihad” – a pejorative term coined by the Hindu Right to push the conspiracy theory that Muslim men charm Hindu women into marrying them with the sole purpose of converting their brides to Islam.